HouraiTeahouse/parallel_vec/README.md

 [![Documentation](https://docs.rs/parallel-vec/badge.svg)](https://docs.rs/parallel-vec)
 ![License](https://img.shields.io/crates/l/parallel-vec.svg)

-`ParallelVec` is a generic collection of contiguously stored heterogenous values with an API similar to that of a `Vec<(T1, T2, ...)>` but which store the data laid out as a separate slice per field.
+`ParallelVec` is a generic cotjllection of contiguously stored heterogenous values with an API similar to that of a `Vec<(T1, T2, ...)>` but which store the data laid out as a separate slice per field.
 The advantage of this layout is that when iterating over the data only a subset need be loaded from RAM.